Minnesota Application for Name Change

 Step 3 – Go to Hearing

-The applicant will be given a hearing, scheduled by the Court Administrator’s Office.
-At the hearing, two witnesses must be present to testify as to the applicant’s identity.
+The applicant will be given a hearing date, scheduled by the Court Administrator’s Office.
+On the date of the hearing, two witnesses must accompany the petitioner to verify their identity.
 If the name change is approved, the judicial officer will sign the Order Granting Name Change.

 Step 4 – Get Certified Copies